EsriUK/mapstyler/README.md

 # mapstyler

 ## About
-mapstyler is an app to help you quickly style a vector tile layer using either an image or a curated colour palette from [ColourLovers](http://www.colourlovers.com/).
-It was built using Esri's [dark gray canvas vector tile layer](https://www.arcgis.com/home/item.html?id=5ad3948260a147a993ef4865e3fad476), version 4 of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript), [Color Thief](https://github.com/lokesh/color-thief) and [RainbowVis-JS](https://github.com/anomal/RainbowVis-JS).
+mapstyler is an app to help you quickly style a vector tile layer using an image.
+It was built using Esri's [dark gray canvas vector tile layer](https://www.arcgis.com/home/item.html?id=5ad3948260a147a993ef4865e3fad476), version 4 of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript), [Color Thief](https://github.com/lokesh/color-thief), [RainbowVis-JS](https://github.com/anomal/RainbowVis-JS) and [Spectrum](https://bgrins.github.io/spectrum/).

 Check out the app [here](http://esriuk.com/mapstyler).

-## Wishlist
+## What's new in version 2.0?
+- New design
+- Modularised codebase
+- Mobile version allowing you to take a picture to use to style a basemap
-- Mobile friendliness
+- Undo/redo stack
-- Modularisation (load in functionality via AMD modules)
-- Maintain state when switching between colour and image tabs
-- View your style history
-- User-created styles gallery
-- Colour tweaking on image tab
+- Colour tweaking for maps styled using images

 ## Issues